rit-construct-makerspace/access-control-documentation/docs/ACS Hardware/Example ACS Deployments.md

 ## ProtoTrak KMX Mill

 The K3 KMS mill we have at the SHED has a "EURO E-STOP" DB9 connector on it, that is normally bypassed by a jumper head.
 This jumper head connects pin 1-6, 2-4, 3-5, and 7-8-9.
 Removing this plug puts the KMX into an e-stop state.
 In testing, we found that severing just the 2-4 connection is sufficient for triggering the e-stop state.
 A custom variant of the Signal Relay switch, called the KMX switch, was developed for this.
 The switch has a DE-9 with the matching bypass plug wiring, and a relay between pins 2 and 4.
 So, a DB9 cable can be used to connect this to the EURO plug, and trigger the machine in an e-stop state to turn it off.

 The switch pulls power from the USB port on the back of the TRAK controller.
 When in an e-stop error state, the controller stops the X and Y axes and the spindle from moving.

-The controller will also go into an obvious error state until the e-stop is rectified.
+The controller will go into an obvious error state until the e-stop is rectified.

+See [KMX Switch](ACS Switches.md#kmx-switch) for more information.

 ## Laguna 14CX Bandsaw